 Lavender Shower Melts

 Try using cornstarch instead of baking soda for these soothing lavender shower melts.
-Combine a couple of drops of red and blue food coloring to make a pretty purple color.
+Lavender is a soothing scent any time of day, plus it can help with headaches [source] and stress [source].
+Combine a couple of drops of red and blue food coloring to give it a pretty purple color.

 Get the recipe for Lavender Shower Melts from Utensi